-Hearing loss can have a profound affect on both your social and working life.
-This can occur whether the symptoms remain unnoticed, or if you have been recently diagnosed, or even, if you have been living with hearing loss your entire life.
+Hearing loss can have a profound effect on both your social and working life.
+This can occur whether the symptoms remain unnoticed, or if you have been recently diagnosed, or even if you have been living with hearing loss your entire life.
 Accordingly, there is help available, including specialist equipment and resources.

 - Conversation may become less fluid.

 - Interaction in noisy places can become problematic.

 - Your personality may change as you adjust.

 - Difficulty distinguishing sounds, sometimes seeming to others like you are ignoring them.

 - Isolated, partaking in fewer social activities.